Ellis-Robinson/ThePlantBase/README.md

 [CSS3](https://www.css3.info/)  -  Each HTML page page was styles using CSS3

 [Bootstrap](https://getbootstrap.com/) -  Bootstrap was used for some of the page structuring and other componants

+[fontawesome](https://fontawesome.com/) - Font awesome has a large library of icons, this was used to help identify certain sections of my website.

 [Google maps](https://www.google.com/maps) – Good maps were used to embed a location into HTML page